Object Detection Technology

 Object detection technology gives machines the ability to see.
 With object detection capabilities, machines and the associated software can identify and locate various types of objects in an image or video.
 As soon as an object is detected by the software, it is demarcated by a bounding box, imparting the ability to track the location of the detected object.

-Axonator uses object detection technology in many of its applications, in the form of the inventory management app, asset management app, and facial recognition system.
+Axonator uses object detection technology in many of its applications, in the form of inventory management, asset management, and facial recognition system.
 The object detection technology is also used by us in applications related to tracking of field-workers, applications related to GIS, and all systems and software related to such kinds of applications.

 Object detection works on the logic of assigning objects to a particular set of classes.
 The greater the detail of the classification of objects, the better and more accurate is the output of the object detection software.
 For example, for detecting circular objects, the software looks for objects at a particular distance from a fixed point (i.e. the center).
 Similarly, for detecting square objects, the software looks for objects with perpendicular edges and having equal side lengths.